Bearely History, Family Crest & Coats of Arms

 - Origins Available:

 The origins of the Bearely name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Bearely was originally derived from a family having lived in the county of Hertfordshire, where they took their name from the parish of Barley.
-Barley is also a village in the borough of Pendle, in Lancashire which dates back to 1266.
+This parish dates back to Saxon times when it known as Beranlei c.
+1050.
+By the time of the Domesday Book of 1086, it was known as Berlai and probably meant "woodland clearing of a man called Be(o)ra," from the Old Egnlish personal name + "leah."

 Early Origins of the Bearely family